xarcdotdev/hyprorbit/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is hyprorbit?

+**The Problem**: You've organized your Hyprland workspaces perfectly: SUPER+1 for coding, SUPER+2 for communication, etc. But what happens when you need to switch contexts?
+Work on a different project?
+Take a break?
+You either clutter your organized workspace or lose your setup entirely.

+**The Solution**: hyprorbit gives you multiple "orbits" (contexts) with identical workspace layouts.
+Switch between a work orbit, personal orbit, or emergency-fix orbit while keeping your muscle memory intact.

+- Same keybindings across all contexts
+- Clean workspace separation by project/mood
+- Instant context switching without losing your setup

-Use `hyprorbit module focus code` to instantly switch to your code workspace. hyprorbit manages independent "orbit" contexts while keeping your hotkeys stable across all workspace sets.
+Use `hyprorbit module focus code` to instantly switch to your code workspace.
+Use `hyprorbit orbit next` to cycle through your configured orbits.

 <!-- <div align="center">
 ![Product Demo][product-screenshot]
 </div> -->

-### Features
+### Key Features

-🚀 **Sub-5ms Response**: Daemon-based architecture for instant hotkey responsiveness<br>
-🌌 **Orbit Contexts**: Independent workspace sets you can cycle through (`alpha`, `beta`, `gamma`)<br>
-🎯 **Stable Hotkeys**: `SUPER+1` always goes to "code" module regardless of active orbit<br>
-🔄 **Focus-or-Launch**: Smart window management - focus existing, move if needed, or spawn new<br>
-📋 **Window Matching**: Regex-based window matching by class, title, or initial properties<br>
-⚡ **Intelligent Caching**: Hyprland client list caching with smart invalidation

-### Why hyprorbit?

-- **Need instant workspace switching?** Sub-5ms response times via persistent daemon.
+- **Sub-5ms response times** via persistent daemon
-- **Managing multiple project contexts?** Orbit-based separation with consistent hotkeys.
+- **Orbit contexts** - separate workspace sets for different projects
+- **Stable hotkeys** - same keybindings across all orbits
-- **Want smart window management?** Focus-or-launch prevents duplicate windows.
+- **Focus-or-launch** - smart window management prevents duplicates
-- **Tired of workspace chaos?** Structured module-based organization.

-**⚡ hyprorbit** eliminates the friction of context switching in Hyprland, making workspace management feel instant and intuitive.
+- **Regex window matching** by class, title, or initial properties

 <p align="right">(<a href="#readme-top">back to top</a>)</p>